Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Abstract

 \section{Abstract}

-The optical response of two-dimensional (2D) materials has been customarily calculated {\it ab initio} using plane waves and without separating the most important orbitals contributions.
-In the family of transition metal dichalcogenides (TMDC) monolayers lacking inversion symmetry, we take advantage of the mostly $d$ orbital content of the Bloch bands around the semiconductor gap to reduce the calculation of the linear and quadratic optical susceptibilities to a very minimal model.
-Such a simple approach reproduces well first principles calculations and could be the starting point for the inclusion of many-body effects and spin-orbit coupling (SOC) in TMDCs with only a few energy bands in a numerically inexpensive way.
+The optical response of two-dimensional materials has been customarily calculated {\it ab initio} using plane waves basis and the full Bloch wavefunction, without separating the most important orbital contributions.
+In the family of monolayer transition metal dichalcogenides lacking inversion symmetry, we take advantage of the mostly $d-$orbital content of the Bloch bands around the semiconductor gap to reduce the calculation of their linear and quadratic optical susceptibilities to a very minimal model that includes only three energy bands.
+As the Bloch wavefunction determines the microscopic response to external fields, this simple approach reproduces well first principles calculations up to roughly 2 eV above the band gap.
+This could be the starting point for the inclusion of many-body effects with only a few energy bands in a numerically inexpensive way.